Daniel Chadwick: Career

 He served as a member of the Connecticut State Senate in 1858, and of the Connecticut House of Representatives in 1859, and again as a member of the State Senate in 1864, being thus twice ex officio a fellow of Yale College.
 He was State's attorney for New London County from 1861 to 1876, and from 1880 till his death United States Attorney for the District of Connecticut.
 He died very suddenly at his home in Lyme, November 23, 1884, in his 60th year.

-Family
+Personal life

 Chadwick married Ellen Hayes on March 21, 1848.
 She was the third daughter of Enoch Hayes of Lyme who outlived.
 He had two sons and two daughters, one of whom preceded Chadwick in death.